dr0i/ESP32/README.md

-may have run into some problems when trying to pair it with reading serial data ..." https://github.com/FastLED/FastLED/wiki/Interrupt-problems It's about interrupts.
+may have run into some problems when trying to pair it with reading serial data ..." https://github.com/FastLED/FastLED/wiki/Interrupt-problems

+It's about interrupts.
 Even with set to 240 Mhz I experienced problems.
-Should have bought a 4-wire led chipset!
+!Should have bought a 4-wire led chipset!

 Interestingly, just opening "Tools->Serial Monitor" may cause unpredictable sideeffects because of these interrupts.
 Most important is the number of used
 LEDs: I had no problems to use 23 LEDs but discovered some strange effects